apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

     DRAIN_TO_SCHEDULABLE = 3;
   }

-  // Id of node, the node must exist to be updated string nodeId = 1;
+  // ID of node, the node must exist to be updated string nodeID = 1;
   // New attributes of node, which will replace previously reported attribute. map<string, string> attributes = 2;
   // new schedulable resource, scheduler may preempt allocations on the